keircn/hostman/README.md

 1. The deletion URL will be displayed and stored in the database
 2. In the upload history, records with deletion URLs are marked with [ID: X]
 3. You can use `hostman delete-file <id>` to delete the file from the remote host

-## Security

-API keys are encrypted in the configuration file.
-By default, Hostman uses AES-256-GCM encryption with a key derived from file permissions.

-## Troubleshooting

-### Common Issues

-- Upload fails: Check your API key and internet connection
-- Permission denied: Ensure proper file permissions for the config directory
-- Missing libraries: Install required dependencies
-- File deletion fails: Some hosts may require specific request methods or additional parameters

-## Logs

-Check the log file specified in your configuration for detailed error information.

 ## License